dockersamples/sample-app-template/README.md

-## 🎯 Samples Repo Templates for Docker Guides
+## 🎯 A Template for Docker Guides' Samples Apps

 This page outlines the requirements for code repositories in the `dockersamples` organization.
 These repositories are meant to support Docker guides, blog posts, or other educational content.
 If you have any questions, please contact `#docs` on the [Docker Community Slack](https://communityinviter.com/apps/dockercommunity/docker-community)